Lake Chelan’s first sustainable

 Glacial soils from the Okanogan Lobe

-In 2013, a 5.5-acre piece of paradise landed in Judy and Don’s hands, and it was named Gary's Vineyard – a heartfelt tribute to Judy Phelps' brother, who played a vital role in making this dream come true.
+In 2013, a 5.5-acre piece of beautiful, former orchard property landed in Judy and Don’s hands, and it was named Gary's Vineyard – a heartfelt tribute to Judy’s brother, who played a vital role in making this dream come true.

 Nestled just 250 yards away from Glacial Gravels, Gary's Vineyard sits a little lower in elevation, but what sets it apart are the sandy soils, courtesy of the glacial runoff's depositing skills.